polyfy/polylith/readme.md

 >   you start to use the code from this branch, you should pay attention to this:
 >   - saved files from e.g. `poly ws out:myws.edn` can break when used by a newer commit, e.g. `poly ws ws-file:myws.edn`.

-> If none of the above bothers you, here are the benefits of using the `issue-66` branch also:
+> If none of the above bothers you, here are the benefits of using the `issue-66` branch:
 > - Each component and base (brick) will contain their own `deps.edn` file where library dependencies
 >   can be specified.
 Projects specify brick dependencies as `:deps > :local/root` instead of
 >   `:paths` which will automatically retrieve library dependencies specified by the bricks,